Overview of the phase space formulation of quantum mechanics with application to quantum technologies: Quantum technologies in phase space

-Alternatively one could take Pauli measurements of the qubit, and then calculate the HW Wigner function in that basis, the resulting distribution is shown in \Fig{HybridWignerFunctions}\Sub{iv} and can be considered as a hybridization of the discrete Weyl function with the HW Wigner function.
 Similarly to the density matrix approach this produces a $2\times 2$ grid, where this time the elements correspond to Wigner function, yielding a joint quasiprobability distribution.
 For each state, we take an identity measurement, this is equivalent to taking the marginal HW Wigner function, where the equivalence can be considered with \FigSub{HybridWignerFunctions}{c}\Sub{i}.

 Such a method has gained much interested in practice, where these exact states were considered in \Refe{Eichler2012}, where the authors took measurements in the Pauli basis at different points in position-momentum phase space.
 By building up measurement statistics each point in phase space was then represented by the expectation value of the given Pauli operator at this point in phase space.
 Similar results that consider entanglement between a qubit and a Schr\"odinger cat states have also shown how this method is useful for characterizing entanglement.~\cite{Hacker2019, Vlastakis2015}